 These questions are the ones I asked very recently when I began the preschool search for my son.
 I highly recommend attending a preschool fair if possible because then you get to meet many preschools at once which cuts down on the work for you.

 Be sure to download the checklist at the bottom so you can take notes on the answers to the questions below.
 If there isn’t a preschool fair ask for recommendations from friends and family.
 Call others that you may be interested in to see if they are accepting new children in their programs.
 Once you have narrowed down your choices make sure to go and tour the schools and talk to the director and teachers so that you can make sure it is a good fit for your child.

 1. What is your staff to child ratio?

 You want this number to be as low as possible.
 This number will vary from ages as well.
-In a 2 year old room you would want more staff as toddlers are quite busy and need a lot of help to do basic things.
-In a four year old classroom the staff to child ratio may be a little higher as a 4 year old is much more independent than a 2 year old.
+In a 2-year-old room you would want more staff as toddlers are quite busy and need a lot of help to do basic things.
+In a 4-year old classroom the staff to child ratio may be a little higher as a 4-year-old is much more independent than a 2-year-old.
 “Staff” can mean a variety of people from teacher assistants to a speech pathologist so dig a little deeper and see who the room will be staffed with.

 2. What are your expectations of the children?

 Make sure the expectations are developmentally appropriate for the age of your child.
 If you are talking to 2-year-old teacher and they say circle time is 30 minutes, that would not be appropriate.
 Attention spans are short for a child that young so about 10 minutes at a time is plenty.
 Make sure to ask if it is a requirement that a child is potty trained before they attend as this can differ from one program to the next.